caspii/wieoft/README.md

 # Setup

 3. bower install
-4.  grunt serve
+1. That's all

+This is the repo for https://caspii.github.io/wieoft/

 ## Notes ##